-All diesel fuel burned in the engine/generator set shall contain no more than 0.5 percent sulfur by weight.
+All diesel fuel burned in the engine-generator set shall contain no more than 0.3 percent sulfur by weight.

-2. Visible emissions from the engine/generator set shall not exceed 10% opacity except for a period or periods aggregating no more than three minutes in any one-hour.
-This visible emission limitation shall not apply during startup of an engine.
-Engine startup shall be defined as the first ten minutes of firing following the initiation of firing.

-B. Operating Requirements

-- 1. The maximum firing rate for the engine/generator set shall not exceed 44.2 gallons per hour. - 2.
+- 2. Visible emissions from the engine-generator set shall not exceed 10% opacity except for a period or periods aggregating no more than three minutes in any one-hour.
+This visible emission limitation shall not apply during startup of the engine.
+Engine startup shall be defined as the first ten minutes of firing following the initiation of firing. - B. Operating Requirements - 1.
+The maximum firing rate for the engine-generator set shall not exceed 72 gallons per hour. - 2.
 The engine/generator set shall not operate more than 500 hours in any consecutive 12-month period. - 3.
-The engine/generator set shall be operated only to provide emergency electrical power in the event of a power outage or for maintenance purposes to assure that the engine/generator set is in working order. - 4.
-The engine/generator set shall not be used in conjunction with any utility voluntary demand reduction program.
+The engine-generator set shall be used only during emergencies or for maintenance or testing purposes.
+Emergency means an electric power outage due to a failure of the electrical grid, on-site disaster, local equipment failure, or public service emergencies such as flood, fire, or natural disaster.
+Emergency shall also mean periods during which ISO New England, or any successor Regional Transmission Organization, directs the implementation of operating procedures for voltage reductions, voluntary load curtailments by customers or automatic or manual load shedding within Rhode Island in response to unusually low frequency, equipment overload, capacity or energy deficiency, unacceptable voltage levels or other such emergency conditions. - 4.
+The engine-generator set shall not be operated in conjunction with any voluntary demand-reduction program or any other interruptible power supply arrangement with a utility, other market participant or system operator unless such program is implemented at the same time as ISO New England, or any successor Regional Transmission Organization, directs the implementation of operating procedures for voltage reductions, voluntary load curtailments by customers or automatic or manual load shedding within Rhode Island in response to unusually low frequency, equipment overload, capacity or energy deficiency, unacceptable voltage levels or other such emergency conditions.